-While in programming, you may participate in yoga as a complement to behavioral therapy.
-Individually or with a group, you will learn the slow stretches, poses and meditation that can help you reach your goals.
+While in treatment, patients may participate in yoga as a complement to behavioral therapy.
+Individually or with a group, patients learn the slow stretches, poses, and meditation that can help them reach their goals.

-During the therapeutic movements of yoga, you will have increased concentration, mood and focus to more effectively manage anxiety and triggers; practice mindfulness; enhance your resilience and improve the connection between your mind and body.
+During the therapeutic movements of yoga, patients have increased concentration, mood and focus to more effectively manage anxiety and triggers; practice mindfulness; enhance resilience and improve the connection between mind and body.

-Continuing to practice yoga after treatment helps sustain your recovery while group yoga offers positive social benefits.
+Continuing to practice yoga after treatment helps sustain recovery while group yoga offers positive social benefits.

-With proven health benefits, labyrinths offer you the opportunity to clear your mind, create a new perspective, focus on your current challenge and relate the experience to your everyday life and continued recovery.
+With proven health benefits, labyrinths offer the opportunity to clear the mind, create a new perspective, focus on the current challenge, and relate the experience to everyday life and continued recovery.

-At various rural and urban Rogers locations, secure outdoor play areas offer children space to practice programming techniques with their peers or take a step back from treatment and enjoy the benefits of playtime.
-Regular breaks from therapy give your child a chance to center themselves, get creative and just be a kid in a more familiar environment.
+At various rural and urban Rogers locations, secure outdoor play areas offer children space to practice treatment techniques with their peers or take a step back from treatment and enjoy the benefits of playtime.
+Regular breaks from therapy give children a chance to center themselves, get creative, and just be a kid in a more familiar environment.

-By observing your child interact with others in an everyday environment, such as a play area, our treatment team can develop a better understanding of their social skills.
-Research also tells us that spending time outdoors offers various physical health benefits and is proven to improve mood.
+By observing a child interacting with others in an everyday environment, such as a play area, our treatment team can develop a better understanding of their social skills.
+Research also tells us that spending time outdoors offers various physical health benefits and has been demonstrated to improve mood.

-Indoor gyms and movement rooms are available at various Rogers locations as part of programming.
-Movement and dance therapy, as well as other therapeutic methods of activity, are evidence-based techniques for improving the connection between your mind and body.
-These therapies may also maintain or increase your body’s capacity for movement, adding to your overall wellness.
+Indoor gyms and movement rooms are available at various Rogers locations as part of treatment.
+Movement and dance therapy, as well as other therapeutic methods of activity, are evidence-based techniques for improving the connection between mind and body.
+These therapies may also maintain or increase the body’s capacity for movement, adding to overall wellness.

 We believe your healing is holistic.
 It involves your mind, body and spirit.